ArvinZJC/MyAppleScript/README.md

 **English** | [简体中文](./README-zhCN.md)

-I bet you understand as a new consumer of MacBook I feel funny to explore MacOS.
+I bet you understand I feel so excited to explore MacOS as a new consumer of MacBook Pro, especially with the M1 chip.
 Apple Script can sometimes be a magic.
 This repository contains code written for fun to "taste" Apple Script.

 ## Script Instructions